Speak to our legal experts on

 01924 387 171

-If you die without a Will, the assets that you leave will pass to your next of kin according to rules laid down by law.
-If you make a Will you can decide who should benefit from your estate, make arrangements for your children, and appoint Executors who will be responsible for making sure that your wishes are carried out.
+If you die without a Will, the assets that you leave will pass to your next of kin according to rules laid down by law and this may not be where you want your money to go.
+If you make a Will, you can decide who should benefit from your estate, make arrangements for your children, and appoint Executors who will be responsible for making sure that your wishes are carried out.

 Making a Will is one of the most important decisions you make in your lifetime.
 By making a Will you can ensure that your financial affairs can be administered with the minimum amount of distress and anxiety to your loved ones.